 If you inevitably fall into an avalanche, you can increase your chances through proper behavior.
 These include optimal use of equipment, prevention of early loss of control and protection against injury.
-Here are tips for you and helpers team.
+Here are tips for you and the rescuer’s team.

 5 tips for proper behavior in an avalanche situation: